kevinbae15/KSAweb/README.md

 # UPDATE #
-Please look at folder "test2" to see final format
+Please look at folder "FINALE" to see final format

 # KSA WEB DEVELOPMENT